giis-uniovi/.github/profile/CONTRIBUTING.md

     - Limit the size of lines of code and comments, a limit of 120 is a good compromise
     - Use a single blank line only to separate logical blocks of code
-    - Comment your code, but avoid trivial and redundant comments that do not provide useful information that can be known from the names of variables, fuctions and classes
+    - Comment your code, but avoid trivial and redundant comments that do not provide useful information that can be known from the names of variables, fuctions, classes, etc.
     - You can be asked to make changes regarding coding style before merging a PR

 ## Releases and snapshots (Java)